reddxae/unrestrict/README_en.md

 <ins>*General:*</ins>
 * Freedom Protocol Strategy: AsIs.
 * Overall Routing Strategy: AsIs.

+Now expand <ins>*Basic Routing*</ins> subsection, click in a Block IPs field, and select `Private IP` from the dropdown menu.
+This way, we prevent pinging for all local addresses within the server's network.
+This comes in handy if you decide to share access to your VPN with someone else.
+In freshly installed versions of 3x-ui this blocking is set by default, in this case you don't need to change anything manually.

 <ins>*Log:*</ins>
 If logging is not needed, disable it as it adds extra load to the server.
 Set none for all items.